cely-tools/docs/docs/guides/introduction.md

 ## Loud Re-Authentication Flow

 *Loud Re-Authentication* requires the user to re-authenticate everytime the application is being launched from a Suspended or Terminated State.
 Loud Re-Authenticating apps **do not retain authenticating information**, such as `token`, past the allocated memory for the application.
-Meaning, once your application is in the [Suspended or Terminated State](https://developer.apple.com/documentation/uikit/app_and_environment/managing_your_app_s_life_cycle), the application will require for the user to log back in.
+Meaning, once your application is in the [Suspended or Terminated State](https://developer.apple.com/documentation/uikit/app_and_environment/managing_your_app_s_life_cycle), the application will require the user to reauthenticate to continue use the app.

 ![](../images/guides/loud_re-authentication_flow.jpg)